 A group of teenagers that work at the mall all get together for a late night party in one of the stores.
-When the mall goes on lock down before they can get out, The robot security system activates after a malfunction and goes on a killing spree.
-One by one the three bots try to rid the mall of the "Intruders".
+When the mall goes on lockdown before they can get out, the robot security system malfunctions and goes on a killing spree.
+One by one, the three bots try to rid the mall of the "intruders."
 The only weapons the kids can use are the supplies in other stores.
-Or . . . if they can make it till morning when the mall opens back up Written by
+Or . . . if they can make it 'til morning when the mall reopens.Written by

 Lindsey Wilhite (firstname.lastname@example.org) with punctuation corrections by Brx

 When Alison is getting attacked in the pet store by one of the killbots, several tarantulas and even a snake crawl on her as she hides under a shelf, all clearly live animals.
 Once the killbot leaves and she emerges from her hiding place, it is clear the spiders placed on her are just plastic toys as they fall off with no movement of their own and are much smaller than the live tarantulas.
 See more »

 13 of 16 people found this review helpful.

 Was this review helpful to you?